derptest/phpmachinist/README.md

 1. Register data stores

-    Registering data stores is done via either the static `Machinist::Store()` method or the `addStore()` method on a Machinist instance.
+    Registering data stores is done via either the static `Machinist::store()` method or the `addStore()` method on a Machinist instance.
 Both methods take the same parameters, a `Store` instance and an optional name for that store.
 If no name is given, it will default to `default`.
 Below is an example of both: